 What Table 6 below shows is how many cans you’d have to recycle to compensate for choosing mine-origin metal over recycled metal when you buy your jewellery.

-Like I said, the results are surprising, especially if you like the finer things in life.
-Imagine having to find and recycle 480 cans to off-set the emissions from just one fine gold necklace.
-(That’s the same as 80 six-packs!)
+Imagine having to find and recycle 204 cans to off-set the emissions from just one fine gold necklace.
+That’s the same as 34 six-packs!

 Is there any reason to choose mine-origin instead of recycled?

 When it comes to non-essential items like jewellery, in my view there’s only one reason to consider mine-origin over recycled, and that’s to support the livelihoods of small mining communities in developing countries.

 You can do that by purchasing Fair Trade gold and silver.
 Importantly, by supporting those communities you also help to reduce emissions by helping them become more efficient.